 - In selecting for race performance, pigeon breeders have indirectly been selecting for the A allele of the LDHA gene (along with others of course that have not yet been identified).
-This is shown by the ten fold increase in the frequency of the A allele between fancy pigeons and the control group in the 2006 study. - Today, the LDHA genotype of any pigeon can be determined by a DNA test.
-In the US, the test can be performed for \$20 with the submission of a single secondary feather. (www.genecheck.com) - Another good lab is www.animalgenetics.us
+This is shown by the ten fold increase in the frequency of the A allele of the racing pigeon control group over that of the fancy pigeons in the 2006 study. - The three fold increase in the frequency of the A allele of "elite" racing pigeons over the racing pigeon control group further supports the notion that the A allele enhances race performance.